vickykohnen/learningsteps-evolution/README.md

 ### 5. Run the API

-Make sure you are in the root of your project in the terminal:
+Make sure you are in the root of your project in the terminal (inside VS Code, while container is running):

    ```bash
      ./start.sh